 Liatris is a summer-blooming perennial with grassy foliage and fuzzy, bottle-brush flowers.
 Commonly known as blazing star or gayfeather, this North American wildflower makes an attractive addition to flower gardens, cutting gardens, landscaped areas and informal plantings.
 The distinctive flower spikes stand 2 to 4-feet-tall and are magnets for butterflies.

-Liatris is usually grown from corms that are planted in early spring.
-Longfield Gardens supplies grade #1 corms that will grow into healthy plants with strong, well-developed root systems (as shown on the far left).
+Liatris grows from a bulb-like corm.
+Longfield Gardens supplies large, grade #1 corms (shown far left) that grow into healthy plants with strong root systems.

-SUN AND SHADE: Liatris grows best in full sun, but the plants will also tolerate some shade.
+SUN AND SHADE: Liatris grows best in full sun, though the plants will also tolerate some shade.

 WHEN TO PLANT: Liatris corms are planted in spring, when the weather is cool and it's easy for the young plants to get established.
-Flowers usually appear the first year, approximately 70 to 90 days after planting, and the plants will rebloom for many years to come.
+Flowers usually appear the first year, approximately 70 to 90 days after planting, and the plants will return to bloom again for many years to come.

-Liatris makes an eye-catching addition to flower gardens.
+Liatris is an eye-catching addition to flower gardens.
 The stately, wand-like flowers bloom in mid to late summer.
-Flower color is typically amethyst-purple, but can also be pink or white.
-The flowers are beautiful in summer flower arrangements, so they are a good addition to cutting gardens.
+Flower color is typically amethyst-purple and there are also cultivars with pink or white flowers.
+Liatris look beautiful in summer flower arrangements, so they are a good addition to cutting gardens.

 As a native plant, liatris is vigorous enough to hold its own when planted in a meadow, native plant garden or naturalized area.
 The flowers attract a wide range of butterfly species, so they are a must for butterfly gardens.
 Liatris is a good companion for ornamental grasses, and is especially attractive when planted in large sweeps or drifts.